sarathavasarala/natural-language-imdb/README.md

 ### Example Queries

+**Basic Searches:**
 - "Find movies where Robert De Niro and Al Pacino acted together"
 - "Show me the highest rated movies from 2020"
 - "List all episodes of The Office TV show"
 - "What are Christopher Nolan's top rated movies?"

+**Advanced Searches:**
+- "Sci-fi movies from the 2010s with ratings above 8.0 starring actors who were also in Marvel movies"
+- "Directors who made both horror and comedy movies with their highest-rated film in each genre"
+- "TV shows that ran for exactly 5 seasons and had more than 100 episodes"
+- "Most popular movie genres by decade since 1990"
+- "Actors who appeared in both Oscar Best Picture winners and movies rated below 5.0"

+**Complex Analysis:**
+- "Find actors who worked with the same director more than 3 times"
+- "Movies with the biggest rating difference between critics and audience"
+- "Child actors who became successful adult actors with their career progression"

 ## Project Structure